aurelia/binding/doc/article/en-US/binding-binding-behaviors.md

 ## [throttle](aurelia-doc://section/2/version/1.0.0)

 Aurelia ships with a handful of behaviors out of the box to enable common scenarios.
-The first is the throttle binding behavior which limits the rate at which the view-model is updated in two-way bindings or the rate at which the view is updated in one-way binding scenarios.
+The first is the throttle binding behavior which limits the rate at which the view-model is updated in two-way bindings or the rate at which the view is updated in to-view binding scenarios.

 By default `throttle` will only allow updates every 200ms.
 You can customize the rate of course.
 Here are a few examples.